bminer/trivial-port/README.md

 - `sttyPath` - the path to the `stty` command (defaults to /bin/stty)
 - `initTimeout` - maximum initialization duration (defaults to 10 seconds);
 	set to `null` to allow an infinite amount of time
+- customArgs - an array of additional arguments to pass to the `stty` command

 ### `port.initialize([cb])`